 - WHO should be key worker working with the child and family inform parents who this person will be and keep in contact, this should be someone they ALREADY have a good relationship with. - WHERE is the student most receptive to new ideas? quiet room, pool, outside.
 Use this space for talking with them. - WHAT should be talked about? (as agreed with parents).
 Ensure that you use the same language and ideas as the family to avoid confusion. - HOW is new information normally given? signs, verbally, pictures.
 Use their normal communication methods to talk about illness and death. - HOW is new information normally backed up? you will probably need to repeat information a number of times over a long period.
-Do you need to make a social story? (www.speakingspace.co.uk will assist with this) - PROCEED at a level, speed, and language appropriate to them. - BUILD on information given small bites of the whole, given gradually will be easier to absorb. - REPEAT information as often as needed. - WATCH for reactions to show the child understands modify and repeat as needed. - FOLLOW the student's lead if indicating a need to talk or have feelings acknowledged, encourage as appropriate. - WATCH for changes in behaviour to indicate the child is struggling more than they can say and offer support as needed. - MAINTAIN normal daily routine as much as possible. - LIAISE with other agencies involved with the student to ensure accuracy and continuity of information.
+Do you need to make a social story? (www.speakingspace.co.uk will assist with this) - PROCEED at a level, speed and language appropriate to them. - BUILD on information given small bites of the whole, given gradually will be easier to absorb. - REPEAT information as often as needed. - WATCH for reactions to show the child understands modify and repeat as needed. - FOLLOW the student's lead if indicating a need to talk or have feelings acknowledged, encourage as appropriate. - WATCH for changes in behaviour to indicate the child is struggling more than they can say and offer support as needed. - MAINTAIN normal daily routine as much as possible. - LIAISE with other agencies involved with the student to ensure accuracy and continuity of information.

-10. Guidelines for Supporting Staff
+10. Guidelines For Supporting Staff

-It is generally felt that keeping as much 'normal structure' as possible is beneficial - this is to ensure some stability in the lives of students at a time of crisis.
-Remember that feelings and expressions of grief are normal, appropriate, and healthy.
+It is generally felt that keeping as much 'normal structure' as possible is beneficial - this is to ensure some stability in the lives of pupils at a time of crisis.
+Remember that feelings and expressions of grief are normal, appropriate and healthy.

-- Offer appropriate reassurance and have plenty of tissues available. - Keep staff regularly updated and supported.
-Providing comfort for distressed students is a difficult and draining task; all staff including the senior management team, need the opportunity to express their own feelings.
-Having the time and space for this to happen is essential. - Be alert for individual staff who may be particularly vulnerable to such events due to their own circumstances - Continue to ensure that staff members have the opportunity (perhaps with the help of outside support) to deal with their own feelings, both about the incidents and the distress of the students. - Immediate trauma support that is available for staff through the Trust's confidential employee assistance program, accessed via Health Assured on 0844 891 0357, Employee Assistance Programmes (EAP) | Health Assured .
+• Offer appropriate reassurance and have plenty of tissues available.

+- Keep staff regularly updated and supported.
+Providing comfort for distressed pupils is a difficult and draining task; all staff including the senior management team, need the opportunity to express their own feelings.
+Having the time and space for this to happen is essential.
+The Educational Psychology Service will be available as a point of contact for members of staff.
+Please liaise with the Babcock LC(Change to SMHL) lead to ensure that we signpost people to the most appropriate form of support to meet their needs. - Be alert for individual staff who may be particularly vulnerable to such events due to their own circumstances - Continue to ensure that staff members have the opportunity (perhaps with the help of outside support) to deal with their own feelings, both about the incidents and the distress of the pupils. - Immediate trauma support that is available for staff through the Trust's confidential employee assistance program, accessed via Health Assured on 0844 891 0357, Employee Assistance Programmes (EAP) | Health Assured .